van-ibm/watsonworkspace-demo/README.md

 Additionally, any actors will be authenticated.
 You should update the actor's JWT tokens if any FAILED messages are reported.

-After all actors are authenticate, you can use the `enter` key on the terminal to send manual messages or wait to automatic messages to queue.
+After all actors are authenticated, you can use the `enter` key on the terminal to send manual messages or wait for automatic messages to queue.

 ### Getting the JWT Token
 This is the most technical part of the application since the app does not "log in" the actor.